Common Travel Insurance FAQs

 The sooner you can purchase your travel insurance policy, the better.
 With many providers, you can purchase travel insurance up until the day before you travel, but it's best to buy at least within a few days of making your initial trip deposit, especially for a trip protection plan.
 For trip protection plans, certain benefit options are available only if you buy the insurance plan within a specified number of days of your initial trip deposit.
 For travel medical plans, your policy goes into effect that day after you purchase it.
 For trip protection plans, the trip cancellation benefit begins the day after you buy, and all other benefits begin when you depart on your trip.

-travel insurance FAQs or contact us to learn more!
+Still have questions?
+Explore our full collection of travel insurance FAQs or contact us to learn more!

 This website and various social media updates provided by Seven Corners contain content, information, articles, videos, and links to websites created by third parties.
 Seven Corners, its owners, and its employees neither endorse nor are responsible for the accuracy, timeliness, or reliability of any third-party information, statements, opinions, or advice and are not liable for any loss, harm, or damage caused by your reliance upon them.
 Use of such information or the linked websites is entirely at your risk.
 Concerns regarding this third-party content should be directed to the third party.
 Seek professional advice, as appropriate, regarding your use of such information and websites.